Gonzalo de Salazar: Early life

 His daughter Catalina de Salazar de la Cadena first married Ruy de Mendoza, of the famous Mendoza clan, and subsequently wed Cristóbal de Oñate.
 Their son, Juan de Oñate, established San Juan de Los Caballeros near present-day Santa Fe, New Mexico in 1598.
 Gonzalo's son Juan Velázquez de Salazar, inherited his estates.
 Gonzalo had a brother named Juan Salazar Velázquez.
-Gonzalo Salazar's wife, Catarina (aka Catalina) de la Cadena Maluenda, was descended from Mossen Truchas de Calatayud* (*Reference: "El Libro Verde de Aragón").
+Gonzalo Salazar's wife, Catarina (aka Catalina) de la Cadena Maluenda, was descended from Mossen Truchas de Calatayud.
 Originally also a Jewish family surnamed Ha-Levi, they assumed the surname Maluenda after the town where they lived.
 They had been money lenders to kings, and prominent spice and silk merchants in Europe for hundreds of years.
 Pedro de Maluenda was commissary for Hernán Cortés; witnessed the destruction of the Aztec Empire, but died of a fever 6 months after the conquest.

 The Spanish colonial families were inter-related, of Christian, Sephardic (converso), or Jewish descent.
 The title "Captain General" precedes the appointment of "Viceroys" by the Spanish kings in the new world.